SportIdent Information for Organisers

 - Entries on the day will be permitted (along with changes to some pre-entries)

-- Entries will be updated at the registration tent using the standard forms (Word document format)
+- Entries will be updated at the registration tent using the Enter-on-day and Changes forms - refer to "On The Day Registration"

 - The finish tent will be close enough to have the "finish" computer wirelessly linked to the "registration" computer